 For your child's safety, notification must be given to the school for any absence.
-We request that you call the office at 262.632.1766, or PowerSchool a message before 8:30am.
+We request that you call the office at 262.632.1766 before 8:30am.
 If we don't answer the phone, please just leave a message.
 A note sent with a sibling is also acceptable.
 To protect your child we will call you if no notice is received.